liyuan9988/ly9988-academic-page/content/authors/admin/_index.md

 - Visitors
 ---

-Ritsugen Jo (Liyuan Xu) is a Ph.D. student at Gatsby Computational Neuroscience Unit and supervised by Prof. Arthur Gretton.
+Ritsugen Jo (Liyuan Xu) is a researcher at [Secondmind](https://www.secondmind.ai/).
+He is a former Ph.D. student at Gatsby Computational Neuroscience Unit and supervised by Prof. Arthur Gretton.
 He is interested in machine learning problems related to decision-making, specifically, multi-armed bandit, causal inference, and reinforcement learning.

 <br>

 # What's new
+May.
+6. 2025: Update affiliations.

 Nov.
 29. 2022: Add recent [publications](./../../publication/), Update accepted preprints.

 Jun.
 21. 2021 : Add recent [publications](./../../publication/)

-Sep.
-17. 2020 : Add a slides for [Uncoupled Regression from Pairwise Comparison Data](./../../publication/uncoupled-regression/index.md)